Paramount Arts Center: Haunting

-It is said that during early renovation work on the Paramount Theatre, a death occurred there and the man's ghost has since haunted the Paramount.
-According to the story, in the early 1940s, four construction workers from Boyd Theater Company in Cincinnati, Ohio were working on a project inside the auditorium.
-It is reported that all of them had gone to lunch except one man, named Joe.
-When the other three returned, they are said to have found Joe hanging from the curtain rigging, dead.
-Allegedly, since that time, sounds have been heard, things have gone missing, cold drafts have been felt, and the image of a man has been seen to appear on occasion.
-Despite this, most versions of the story refer to Joe as a "good ghost"—one who seems to look out for the benefit of the theatre and its occupants.
+It is said that during early work on the Paramount, a death occurred, and the man's ghost has since haunted the venue.
+According to lore, in the early 1940s, four construction workers from Cincinnati were at work in the auditorium.
+All but one went to lunch.
+When the others returned, they found their co-worker hanging from the curtain rigging.
+Since that time, sounds have allegedly been heard, items have gone missing, unexplained cold drafts have been felt, and the image of a man has been seen.
+Despite this, most versions of the story refer to "Joe" as a "good ghost" who looks out for the theatre and its occupants.

-When Billy Ray Cyrus was at the Paramount filming his video for "Achy Breaky Heart," he was told about the legend of Paramount Joe.
-It is customary to get 8 x 10 photographs signed by each performer that appears at the Paramount and then hang the photo on the 'Wall of Fame' in the box office.
-Billy Ray autographed large color posters to each of the female employees working here at the time - and one with a personal inscription to Paramount Joe, whom he now had a fondness for.
-Each woman put her poster near her desk and Joe's was hung in the box office, near all the other performers.
-As time passed and the walls in the box office became too full of 8x10's signed by other performers, the executive director felt that some of the pictures and posters needed to come down.
-Nobody wanted to take their personally autographed picture of Billy Ray down so they took down the one he had signed to Paramount Joe.
-The next day, the story has it that every 8x10 and poster that had been hanging neatly on the walls the night before were now lined strewn on the floor, many of their glass frames shattered.
-Paramount Joe's poster still hangs in the Paramount, in part of The Marquee Room, which is now the site of Paramount Joe's Rising Star Café.
+When Billy Ray Cyrus was at the Paramount for the "Achy Breaky Heart" video, he was told about the ghost.
+It is customary for each performer who appears at the Paramount to sign an 8x10, which hangs on the 'Wall of Fame' in the box office.
+Cyrus autographed posters to the female employees, plus one with a personal inscription to Paramount Joe.
+As time passed and the walls became full of 8x10's of other performers, some had to come down.
+No one wanted to take down their personally autographed picture of Billy Ray Cyrus, so they took down the one for Paramount Joe.
+The next day, the story has it that every 8x10 and poster that had been hanging neatly on the walls the night before were strewn on the floor, many with their frames shattered.
+Paramount Joe's poster still hangs in the Paramount, in The Marquee Room, site of Paramount Joe's Rising Star Café.